wp-plugins/ml-slider/readme.txt

 * Improvement: Plugin localised
 * Improvement: Template include PHP code now displayed on slider edit page
 * Improvement: jQuery tablednd replaced with jQuery sortable for reordering slides
-* Improvement: Open URL in new window option added
+* New feature: Open URL in new window option added
 * Improvement: max-width css rule added to slider wrapper
 * Fix: UTF-8 support in captions (reported by and thanks to: petergluk)
 * Fix: JS && encoding error (reported by and thanks to: neefje)